- ORDER: Passeriformes

 - Moucherolle tchébec (French)

 Least Flycatchers aren't your typical backyard breeder, but they may stop by your yard during migration.
-Learn how to provide migration habitat for these and other migrants by visiting Habitat Network.
+For a starter list of bird-friendly native plants for your yard, read this article from All About Birds.

 - Cool Facts

 - Least Flycatchers don't waste any time on the breeding grounds.
 It takes them about 58 days to find a mate, build a nest, lay eggs, and raise their young from nestlings to independence, and they only spend about 64 days in their summer homes.
 That doesn’t leave them much free time.

 - Many passerines grow new feathers on the breeding grounds after nesting, but some flycatchers wait until they get to their wintering grounds.
 Least Flycatchers wait until they arrive in Mexico and Central America in mid-August through early September to start growing new feathers.